mnkdog/QACoach/insights/trust-architecture-in-testing.md

 **When this works:** Cloud-native architectures, organisations with strong engineering cultures, products where rapid iteration provides competitive advantage, teams with extensive automation capabilities, environments where failure is recoverable.

-**Trust implications:** This model requires unprecedented trust—in automated testing to catch critical issues, in monitoring systems to detect problems quickly, in team members to respond appropriately to incidents, and in the organisation's ability to learn from failures without blame.
+**Trust implications:** This model requires unprecedented trust - in automated testing to catch critical issues, in monitoring systems to detect problems quickly, in team members to respond appropriately to incidents, and in the organisation's ability to learn from failures without blame.

 ### Spiral/Iterative: Balanced Trust with Risk Management

-The Spiral model and other iterative approaches represent a middle ground—higher trust than Waterfall but with more formal risk management than pure Agile.
+The Spiral model and other iterative approaches represent a middle ground - higher trust than Waterfall but with more formal risk management than pure Agile.
 These approaches acknowledge that trust must be built progressively through demonstrated competence and successful delivery.

 **Testing characteristics:**
 - Risk-driven testing priorities with formal risk assessment